Crop To Template

 Before using the script

 The script requires a template document that images are fit into.
-This document must be open before running the script, and is selected in the script interface.
+This document must be open before running the script and selected in the script interface.
 The pixel dimensions of the template document determine the final dimensions of each cropped image.
 Ideally the template document has four guides, two in each direction: one each top and bottom, and one each left and right.
-These guides define the desired margins, and the area inside the guides is where images will be scaled and positioned to fit.
-When the subject is tall, it is centered left to right.
-When wide, the user may choose vertical position top, middle, or bottom.
-Guides may be absent in either direction, in which case margins on that axis are zero.
-A single guide in either direction does not work and reports “Template has improper guides.”

 Example 1: empty template document with guides to indicate margins.